 These neighborhoods however are filled with convenience stores and fast food restaurants, serving primarily processed foods, while squash, broccoli, and kiwis are hard to come by.
-Even though it may seem counter intuitive, food insecurity and obesity actually often go hand in hand.
+Even though it may seem counterintuitive, food insecurity and obesity often go hand in hand.

 Food Shift is taking the issue head-on, responding to the issues of food insecurity, climate change, waste reduction, and food inequality by addressing the systemic issues behind food waste and hunger.
-In the US, 40% of food is wasted from farm to fork.
-Food Shift is dedicated to stopping this food to landfill pipeline—reducing hunger and creating jobs along the way through an innovative approach.
+In the U.S., 40 percent of food is wasted from farm to fork.
+Food Shift is dedicated to stopping this food-to-landfill pipeline—reducing hunger and creating jobs along the way through an innovative approach.

 - Fruits and vegetables that would otherwise be wasted will be used to create healthy food products and meals for low-income community members.

 - Bruised or misshapen tomatoes can be made into salsa, twisted carrots into a creamy soup, and overripe bananas into tasty baked goods.